todogroup/osposurvey/2021/questions.md

 * Verizon
 * VMware

+33. Excluding the aforementioned companies, please nominate up to three technology or software companies that exemplify good open source community citizenship in terms of contributions, collaboration and leadership on projects and initiatives within the open source ecosystems?
+* Nomination 1
+* Nomination 2
+* Nomination 3

+34. Excluding the aforementioned companies, please nominate up to three non-technology or software companies – so-called end users – that exemplify good open source community citizenship in terms of contributions, collaboration and leadership on projects and initiatives within the open source ecosystems?
+* Nomination 1
+* Nomination 2
+* Nomination 3

-33. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
+35. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
 * Extremely influential
 * Very influential
 * Moderately influential